Felicity Gibbons: Club career

 Gibbons started her senior career at Charlton Athletic before moving on to Watford F.C.
 While at Watford she went on a four-month loan at Gillingham W.F.C. in the fall of 2013.
 She then moved onto her first spell at Brighton & Hove Albion for the 2014/2015 season.
 During this season she scored 10 goals in 17 appearances and won the club's Women's Player of the year.
 In 2016 Gibbons left the Seagulls for the Millwall Lionesses.
 She then returned to Gillingham L.F.C. for the 2016/2017 season.
 While at the Kent club she scored 33 goals in 19 appearances and won the FA WPL Division One South East Top Goal Scorer award.
 She then rejoined Albion in August 2017 ahead of the club's first-ever season in FA WSL2.
-Gibbons has been utilized both as a striker and a defender as Brighton & Hove Albion moved up to England's top flight, the FA WSL, for the 2018–19 season.
+Gibbons was utilized both as a striker and a defender as Brighton & Hove Albion moved up to England's top flight, the FA WSL, for the 2018–19 season.

+Gibbons joined Crystal Palace in 2022, and was the league's top assist provider in the 2023-24 Women's Championship season as Crystal Palace earned promotion to the Women's Super League for their first time.
+Gibson retired from playing professionally at the end of the 2024-25 season, having made a total of 52 competitive appearances for Palace.